-When giving advice, or providing information, GAs need to find the right balance between being too timid and too forceful.
-Be aware not just of your words, but tone, body language, and existing rapport with the teams/players.
 When giving advice on a call the Game Advisor should do so quickly, confidently and succinctly, even if the advice is that the Game Advisor didn't clearly see the play.
 Once the players agree on the outcome, the Game Advisor should remind all players which player would retain possession and where and how the disc should be put back into play, including a reminder that after discussion of a call, all play must be restarted with a check.
 Example - "Receiver was called "In".
 Blue's disc here with the stall count at "stalling one".
 Please check the disc in when you are ready."